KayLerch/alexa-skills-kit-tester-java/README.md

 Finally the client takes configuration values which go into Alexa speechlet requests (UserId, AccessToken, Locale).
 If you don't set these values locale defaults to en-US, userId is generated and accessToken left empty.
 The _DebugFlagSessionAttribute_ optionally defines the name for a session attribute that goes into every request so skills are able to distinguish between a test invocation and a user call.
+If you wonder why it's useful to manipulate the timestamp, think of a skill whose behavior depends on the day of a week or the time of a day.
+You could run your test scripts while letting your skill think it's Monday morning - e.g. for asking the user how the weekend was.

 ### AlexaSessionActor